ahmadarif/adonis-swagger/README.md

   module.exports = TestController
   ```

-* Sample usage in Models
+* Sample usage in Models (optional, just for sample)
   ```js
   'use strict'